 Before you can have laser eye surgery you will need to come in for a consultation with one of our opthamologists to determine the type of refractive surgery that is best for you.
 This will depend on a number of factors, such as your prescription, eye health, age and lifestyle.
 We will examine your eyes, assess your needs and help you decide on the best option for you.

-Most patients can drive the day after LASIK eye surgery.
-Patients having PRK surgery should be able to drive 3 to 4 days after surgery.
+Most patients can drive two days after LASIK eye surgery.
+Patients having PRK surgery should be able to drive one week after surgery.

 Laser refractive surgery isn’t right for everyone.
 If you aren’t eligible for laser refractive surgery you may be suitable for other lens-based procedures.
 Don’t hesitate to come in for a consultation to discuss all the options available to you.